 Why You Should Stretch Your Dog

-Stretching may prevent tendonitis Stretching can also prevent soft-tissue injuries like tendonitis, which Labradors and working dogs are particularly susceptible to sustaining.
+Stretching can also prevent soft-tissue injuries like tendinitis, which Labradors and working dogs are particularly susceptible to sustaining.

 Stretching may reduce back pain Stretching can be used to manage back pain that occurs when muscles in the lower back become tight, Foster says.

 Stretching can alleviates arthritis Stretching can additionally decrease the achiness and stiffness often experienced by middle-aged to older dogs, and can even minimize the pain of arthritis.
 “Arthritis occurs when the bones are rubbing against each other in the joint,” explains Foster.
 “If the muscles are nice and long, the joint is less compressed.”